 Africa InsurTech Rising was part of the ITC global roadshow recently – how was that experience?

 Yes!
 So that was very exciting for us (one of the perks we benefited from with the pandemic!).
 The ITC global event traditionally takes place in Las Vegas every year but, for obvious reasons in 2020 it had to be virtual.
-Hence, ITC wanted to bring the usual global audience this premium show directly to their screens.
+Hence, ITC wanted to bring the usual global audience of this premium show directly to their screens.
 Based on this, we were able to deliver this global event and conference to both Anglophone and Francophone regions of Africa together with the African Fintech Network.
-It was a very exhilarating experience for us as we brought together the best of the best in one place, and the global community was able to peep in on demand and get acquainted with the great strides and problems start-ups are taking on in Africa.
+It was a very exhilarating experience for us as we brought together the best of the best in one place, and the global community was able to peep in on-demand and get acquainted with the great strides and problems start-ups are taking on in Africa.

 What do you think insurtech will look like in 10 years in Africa?
 What are the coming opportunities and threats?